inThe-FLesh/CS408/README.md

 with other GPUs running the build scripts provided should produce a working binary. this can be done by running `bash build.sh` in the terminal when in the implementation's root directory.

-**IMPORTANT**
+**IMPORTANT:**
-to be able to compile cuda code you must have the cuda drivers installed, your GPUs driver, the cuda development toolkit, and / or nvcc. compiling without specifying your architecture can cause issues with code executing on the GPU.
+to be able to compile cuda code you must have the cuda drivers installed, your GPUs driver, the cuda development toolkit, and/or nvcc. compiling without specifying your architecture can cause issues with code executing on the GPU.

 to specify architecture you would open a bash terminal in the folder of the algorithm you wish to compile and run this command: